Applying cohort table requirements

 requireInDateRange(dateRange = as.Date(c("2010-01-01", "2016-01-01"))) |>

-And here we see attrition if we apply our date requirement before our entry requirement.
-In this case we have a cohort of people with their first record of acetaminophen in the study period, although this will not necessarily be their first record ever.
+If we apply our entry requirement before our date requirement then we have a cohort of people with their first ever record of acetaminophen which occurs in our study period.
+But if we apply our date requirement before our entry requirement we have a cohort of people with their first record of acetaminophen in the study period, but this will not necessarily be their first record ever.

 Keep only records from cohorts with a minimum number of individuals